BrohdeXC/ShellFire/README.md

 ## How to Use ##
 1. Download the Repo
 2. Run the dockerfile
+  `docker compose up --build`
 3. Once built, connect to a player machine on localhost ports
   Red Team: 8101 - 8107
   Blue Team: 8001 - 8007
+  Password for all vnc sessions is "kali"

 ## Goals for the Project ##